manticoresoftware/manticoresearch/manual/Introduction.md

   * [Text highlighting](Searching/Highlighting.md)

 #### Modern MPP architecture
-Modern MPP architecture provides outstanding query parallelization capabilities, that allow to fully utilize all your CPU cores to lower response time as much as possible.
+Modern MPP architecture and smart query parallelization capabilities allow to fully utilize all your CPU cores to lower response time as much as possible, when needed.

 #### Row-wise storage
 Traditional row-wise storage for small, medium and big size datasets.